inbo/tutorials/content/articles/spatial_mgrs/index.md

 Below the grid zone level, it is still the UTM grid pattern that drives the further subdivision in MGRS between 80°S and 84°N, down to the required precision, just as in other grid systems.
+Hence, with the exception of grid zones with shifted meridian borders, the MGRS grid still matches the UTM grid *within the borders of one grid zone*.

-However, an important difference at this level is that MGRS uses an ***alphanumeric grid reference*** instead of a numeric one as in civil grids.
+An important difference with UTM grid referencing however is that MGRS uses an ***alphanumeric grid reference*** instead of a numeric one as in civil grids.
 In MGRS, Latin characters are used in referencing both the applicable grid zone and the first subdivision thereof, as follows.

 An MGRS ‘grid reference’ (sometimes called MGRS coordinate) is defined
 as:

     [Grid Zone Designation] [Grid Square ID] [Truncated integer X-coordinate] [Truncated integer Y-coordinate]

+Hence for the Belgian point location referred earlier this comes down to
-An example is `31U ES 56914 61249` at the 1 m precision, which resolves to `31U ES 56 61` at 1 km precision.
+<code>31U ES 77019 61520</code> at the 1 m precision, which resolves to
+<code>31U ES 77 61</code> at 1 km precision.

-The spaces can be omitted or kept, but preferably omitted in a computational environment.
-The integer coordinates are truncated depending on the required precision, up to *zero* digits (precision 100 km), with the *maximum* of 5 digits per coordinate corresponding to a precision of 1 meter (i.e. the unit of the UTM coordinate system).
+The integer coordinates are truncated depending on the required precision, up to *zero* digits (precision 100 km), with the *maximum* of five digits per coordinate corresponding to a precision of 1 meter (i.e. the unit of the UTM coordinate system).
 Consequently, MGRS grid references need less digits per coordinate for 1 m precision than UTM grid references, and this is seen as an advantage of MGRS.
+Furthermore, the number of digits in both coordinates are *equal and fixed* for each precision—leading zeros need to be added at low values.
+Because both coordinates have an equal number of digits, the spaces can also be dropped; this is advised in a computational environment.

 <div class="figure" style="text-align: center">